sighupio/fury-kubernetes-auth/katalog/pomerium/README.md

 ### Deploy

-The base kustomization file present [here](./kustomization.yaml) allows to quickly integrate this service with an existing Dex service that could, for example, be connected to an LDAP backend.
+The base kustomization file present [here](./kustomization.yaml) allows you to quickly integrate Pomerium in Forward auth mode with an existing Dex service that could, for example, be connected to an LDAP backend.

 To do so, you will need to edit your Dex configuration, adding a static client to be used by Pomerium, like in the example below: